WSU-kduncan/cs2900-eording/project2.md

 There I saw my hello-world image and information such as when it was last updated, the size of it etc.

+3. To pull an image in podman I did the following command:

+sudo podman run hello-world

+This then gave me another message from docker

 ## Running a container